braze-inc/braze-docs/_docs/_developer_guide/customization_guides/customization_overview.md

 ![Sample finance app showing Captioned Image and Banner Content Cards]({% image_buster/assets/img_archive/cc_pyrite_crawl.png %}){: style="max-width:35%;float:right;margin-left:15px;border:none;"}

-Best suited for teams with limited developer resources, the Crawl approach relies solely on [Content Card templates]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/creative_details/) to get you up and running with Content Cards with less than five lines of code.
+Best suited for teams with limited developer resources, the Crawl approach relies solely on using Braze's default behavior and templates to get you up and running with with less than five lines of code.

-With this approach, customization is in the hands of marketers, who determine the content, audience, and timing of each Content Card directly in Braze.
-Some light development work is needed upfront to decide where Content Cards will appear in your app or website, and styling options are limited.
+With this approach, customization is in the hands of marketers, who determine the content, audience, and timing of messages through the dashboard.
+Styling options are limited.

 <table>
 <thead>